sudoinclabs/terraform-aws-sudo-cf-response-lambda/README.md

 Module Flow: Provision resources by applying this module, you will get an output `cf_backed_sns_arn` use this SNS arn in cloudformation template as `ServiceToken` for the custom resource.

-The module creates a Lambda function, SNS topic and a subsription to invoke lambda, along with reuired roles and policies.
+The module creates a Lambda function, SNS topic and a subscription to invoke lambda, along with required roles and policies.

 Install
 -------